gsrinivas37/BehavioralCloning/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+The followed the below steps to finally arrived at my final solutions.

+1. I started with single layer architecture to train the model.
+I used the sample training data and created the model.h5 file and used to test that it drives the simulator in Autonomous mode.
+It did work even though it didn't drive well but it provided me starting point to verify that I can train a model and use it to drive the vehicle.
+2. Next I tried to use the well-knows LeNet architecture and have done some pre-processing of input data.
+3. I have divided the pixels by 255 and subtracted 0.5 so that the values are centered around 0 with a deviation of 0.5
+4. I augemented the input samples by flipping each of the image and negating the steering angle.
+This way the model learns to steer in both directions.
+5. I have removed the upper 70 and lower 25 pixels which contains trees, mountains, car hood, etc which distracts the model to learn properly.
+6. With above changes, the model was able to drive the car much better.
+It was not perfect but it was very close.
+7. Next I tried to use all the three images from different cameras.
+Earlier I was using only center camera image.
+I used correction factor of 0.2 to force the car to steer to the right/left based on whether the image is from left or right camera.
+8. Also I used a better network architecture published by NVidia self driving car team.
-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+9. With the above changes, the model was able to drive the car on the road without going beyond the borders.
+10. Later I generated more data by driving the simulator by driving around corners, sterring to the centre from the sides to finetune the model even better.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture

-![alt text][image1]
+![alt text][network]

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+Here is an example image of center lane driving.

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ..

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped: